Spinor

 A spinor visualized as a vector pointing along the Möbius band, exhibiting a sign inversion when the circle (the "physical system") is continuously rotated through a full turn of 360°.
 (Note: Spinors in three dimensions are points of a line bundle over a conic in the projective plane.
-In this picture, which is associated to spinors of a three-dimensional pseudo-Euclidean space of signature (1,2), the conic is an ordinary real conic (here the circle), the line bundle is the Möbius bundle, and the spin group is SL_{2}($\Reals$).
+In this picture, which is associated to spinors of a three-dimensional pseudo-Euclidean space of signature (1,2), the conic is an ordinary real conic (here the circle), the line bundle is the Möbius bundle, and the spin group is SL_{2}(R).
 In Euclidean signature, the projective plane, conic and line bundle are over the complex instead, and this picture is just a real slice.)